Home > Employer Brand > EVP vs. Employer Brand: What’s the Difference?

 EVP vs. Employer Brand: What’s the Difference?

-One of the ongoing hot topics in recruitment marketing and talent acquisition is EVP and employer branding.
+One of the ongoing hot topics in recruitment marketing and talent acquisition is employee value propositions (EVP) and employer branding.
 A strong EVP and employer brand can reap numerous benefits, both internally and externally.
 From passive talent attraction to employee engagement and longevity, a successful recruitment marketing strategy cannot function properly without these two elements at its core.

 But what exactly are the differences, if any, between an EVP and employer brand?
 The terms are oftentimes used interchangeably, but there is a distinct difference between the two.

-EVP, or employee value proposition, serves as the defining statement of how a company identifies as an employer, and communicates the mutual offers made by both employer and employee; namely, the value employees can expect to receive from the organization, as well as the value they are expected to contribute.
+The EVP, or employee value proposition, serves as the defining statement of how a company identifies as an employer.
+It communicates the mutual offers made by both employer and employee.
+This includes the value employees can expect to receive from the organization and the value they are expected to contribute.

 Employer brand relates to the external reputation and image of the company as an employer specifically.
-Through messaging, marketing, and advertising, the employer brand establishes the positioning of the company not only to existing employees, but publicly to active and passive candidates and other key stakeholders within talent attraction.
+Through messaging, marketing and advertising, the employer brand establishes the positioning of the company not only to existing employees but publicly to active and passive candidates, as well as other key stakeholders within talent attraction.

 Looking for more information on how to get started?
-Visit the following articles on how to craft a strong EVP and how to build an employer brand to attract the right talent.
+Visit the following articles on what employer branding is and how to craft a strong EVP to attract the right talent.

 The B2B Marketplace for Recruitment Marketers